Threatening the president of the United States: Incidents

 Convictions under 18 U.S.C. § 871 have been sustained for declaring that "President Wilson ought to be killed.
 It is a wonder some one has not done it already.
-If I had an opportunity, I would do it myself."; and for declaring that "Wilson is a wooden-headed son of a bitch.
+If I had an opportunity, I would do it myself"; and for declaring that "Wilson is a wooden-headed son of a bitch.
 I wish Wilson was in hell, and if I had the power I would put him there."
 In a later era, a conviction was sustained for displaying posters urging passersby to "hang [President Franklin D.] Roosevelt".

+In 1935, 52-year-old Austin Phelps Palmer, a mechanical engineer, wrote two letters to President Roosevelt, blaming him for the loss of his $1 million fortune.
+In one letter, he wrote, "Franklin Delano Roosevelt, Communist and destroyer of private business.
+I warn you, if you destroy my business I will strangle you with my own hands.
+May your soul be exterminated in hell."
+Months later, newspapers reported that a dumbfounded Palmer was arrested after federal agents, who'd spent months tracking him down, showed up at the doorstep of his luxury apartment.
+His servant accompanied him to his arraignment, where he was charged with sending threatening letters to the President.
+Palmer pleaded guilty and was sentenced to 90 days in jail.

+A number of Nazi sympathizers were prosecuted for threatening Roosevelt.
+In 1940, Edward De Roulhac Blount was arrested for saying he would kill the president at the first opportunity he got.
+He pleaded guilty to two counts of threatening the president and was sentenced to two to six years in prison.
+Federal prosecutors found two birthday greetings to Adolf Hitler on Blount's yacht.
+In 1943, William Thomas Reid, a known Nazi sympathizer, was arrested for telling an associate in the oil business, "President Roosevelt is one guy I hate.
+If I had the money, I would go to Washington and kill the president and if he ever comes south I will."
+Reid was convicted and sentenced to 18 months in prison.

 In a 1971 interview, comedian Groucho Marx told Flash magazine, "I think the only hope this country has is Nixon's assassination."
 U.S. Attorney James L. Browning Jr. opined, "It is one thing to say that 'I (or we) will kill Richard Nixon' when you are the leader of an organization which advocates killing people and overthrowing the Government; it is quite another to utter the words which are attributed to Mr. Marx, an alleged comedian."